 ABOUT THE CATAHOULAS

-It is precisely this style of music- 1950s-60s New Orleans Rhythm and Blues- that is the inspiration for The Catahoulas.
+Led by bassist Joshua Gouzy, The Catahoulas were born out of a deep personal connection to this music.
+Joshua grew up in a family of working New Orleans musicians spanning four generations, and that family history, along with a lifelong love for the city’s rhythm and blues tradition, helped shape the vision for a band dedicated not just to preserving this music, but to playing it with the feel, spirit, and authenticity it demands.
 As a bassist, Joshua felt a particular draw to the style.
 “I love this music because the rhythm section really is the heart of it.
-You drive the band from behind and if the dancers ain’t moving, you’re not doin’ it right.”
+You drive the band from behind, and if the people ain’t dancing, you’re not doin’ it right.”

-Joshua has assembled a line-up that seems tailor-made for the style, each with their own particular tie to its roots.
+Joshua has assembled a lineup that seems tailor made for the style, each with his own particular tie to its roots.
 Legendary drummer Gerald French of The Original Tuxedo Jazz Band is his partner in rhythm.
-Gerald grew up in second-lines and church bands before moving onto jazz clubs.
-He is dyed-in-the-wool New Orleans rhythm.
-The horn section features Preservation Hall All-Stars player Kevin Louis on trumpet and Earl Bonie and Oliver Bonie of The New Orleans Jazz Vipers on tenor sax and baritone sax.
-All three have been making music in New Orleans their entire lives and have traveled the world as ambassadors of New Orleans music.
+Gerald grew up in second lines and church bands before moving on to jazz clubs.
+He is dyed in the wool New Orleans rhythm.
+The horn section features Preservation Hall All Stars player Kevin Louis on trumpet and composer Oliver Bonie on alto, tenor, and baritone sax.
+Both have been making music in New Orleans their entire lives and have traveled the world as ambassadors of New Orleans music.
 Pianist Steve DeTroy comes to the band by way of Walter “Wolfman” Washington’s Roadmasters.
 Steve grew up with music in church and is known for injecting songs with blues and soul.
 Guitarist Bert Cotton has been performing with New Orleans brass rock band Bonerama for over 18 years.

-Together the Catahoulas play classics and forgotten gems of the era by Professor Longhair, Fats Domino, Alvin “Shine” Robinson, Snooks Eaglin, Jesse Hill, Lee Dorsey, Huey Smith, Smiley Louis, Chris Kenner, Ernie K-Doe, Robert Parker, Lloyd Price, and Papa Albert French,.
-“I think that this is the most accessible music there is,” says Gouzy, “Anyone can enjoy it.
+Together, The Catahoulas perform the music of Professor Longhair, Fats Domino, Alvin “Shine” Robinson, Snooks Eaglin, Jesse Hill, Lee Dorsey, Huey Smith, Smiley Lewis, Chris Kenner, Ernie K Doe, Robert Parker, Lloyd Price, and Papa Albert French, while also contributing original songs written in that same rich New Orleans R&B language.
+The result is a band that feels both rooted and fresh, honoring the past while giving audiences something living and current.
+“I think this is the most accessible music there is,” says Gouzy.
+“Anyone can enjoy it.
 You don’t have to be a swing dancer or a tango dancer or anything to know how to move to it.
 You just kinda do it, you just groove, because that’s what it’s all about.
 It’s all about groovin’ and having a good time, just relaxing and enjoying life.”

 THE MEMBERS